 6) Which stage of your funnel does this information affect?

 Another way to look at your data is by tying your data points to specific stages of your acquisition funnel or user journey.

 For example, in growth acquisition, you might have:

-- Top funnel, which is where your users first discover you.
+- Top of funnel, which is where your users first discover you.
 It can consist of paid and organic acquisition channels like SEO, social ads, and referrals.
-Feedback points here might be something like “I found you when X mentioned you on her YouTube channel.”
+Feedback points here might be something like, “I found you when X mentioned you on her YouTube channel.”

-- Mid funnel, which is where you get a chance to turn top-funnel visitors into interested parties.
+- Mid-funnel, which is where you get a chance to turn top-of-funnel visitors into interested parties.
 This can be your website and landing pages, and your blog articles.
-Important data for this stage might be something like a heatmap revealing a high click rate on a logo that isn’t hyperlinked.
+Important data for this stage might be a heatmap revealing a high click rate on a logo that isn’t hyperlinked.

-- Bottom funnel, which is where you want to nurture and convert leads.
-This stage is where you give your leads that extra push through things like webinars, email newsletters, and retargeting ads.
-Useful feedback here would be someone on a webinar commenting “I’m waiting for X feature to go live before I sign up.”
+- Bottom of funnel, which is where you nurture and convert leads.
+In this stage, you give your leads that extra push using initiatives like webinars, email newsletters, and retargeting ads.
+Useful feedback here would be someone on a webinar commenting, “I’m waiting for X feature to go live before I sign up.”

 Wrapping up – Organize qualitative data to get quantitative results

-Not having access to the numbers in your organization is not a great situation, but it doesn’t have to mean marketing failure, or that you’re doomed to waste time and money.
-Resourceful marketers can search through multiple channels to figure out other data points to guide their decisions, then turn their qualitative research into quantitative summaries with organization and categorizing.
+Inability to access the numbers in your organization is not ideal, but it doesn’t automatically mean marketing failure, or that you’re doomed to waste time and money.
+Resourceful marketers can search multiple channels to discover other data points to guide their decisions, then turn their qualitative research into quantitative summaries through organization and categorizing.